Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

 \item (queries are efficient) The time complexities of the subroutines realizing one query in both $\mathcal{A}$ and $\mathcal{A}_Q$ are polynomial.\footnote{In fact, sub-exponential would suffice for our definitions, but reasoning is easier with polynomial restrictions} \end{enumerate} Then the hybrid algorithm achieves a genuine (polynomial) speed-up.
-If the conditions above hold for all $\kappa,$ then the algorithm achieves a threshold-free genuine speed-up \end{theorem}
+If the conditions above hold for all $\kappa,$ then the algorithm achieves a threshold-free genuine speed-up. \end{theorem}

-We highlight one aspect of the theorem above; the assumption of the existence of the function $\Phi(T)$ which meaningfully bounds the quantum query complexity in terms of the tree size, is in apparent contradiction with our previous explanations that, in the case of Grover-based search, such trivial connections cannot always be made.
-However, here we wish to establish claims of polynomial improvements relative to the classical method.
+The assumption of the existence of the function $\Phi(T)$ which meaningfully bounds the quantum query complexity in terms of the tree size, is in apparent contradiction with our previous explanations that, in the case of Grover-based search, such trivial connections cannot always be made.

+Here, we want to establish claims of polynomial improvements relative to the classical method.
 Since the query complexities of the classical method do depend on tree sizes alone, and since we assume that the quantum algorithm is polynomially faster (so the quantum query complexity is a power of the classical complexity), this implies that we can only consider cases where indeed the quantum query complexity \emph{can} be meaningfully upper bounded by some function of the tree size.
 Consequently our theorem will only apply to the Grover case when the trees are sufficiently large (of size $2^{\nicefrac n2}$ and higher), where such a non-trivial bound can be established.

+The intuition behind the theorem statement is as follows.
+Considering exponentially large search trees together with the limitation on the run-times in Item 2 of subroutines to be efficient ensures that we can safely consider only query complexities to establish polynomial separations.